Stockholm university

 My areas of research include labour and employment law, discrimination law, access to justice, comparative law and academic freedom.

 I am currently working on several projects.
 I am the editor-in-chief of the Brill Research Perspectives in Comparative Discrimination Law, which is published up to four times a year.
-I am currently co-editor and author of a book that will be published by Springer in 2021, Trans rights and wrongs: a comparative study of legal reform concerning trans persons.
-As co-chair for the Berkeley Center on Comparative Equality & Antidiscrimination Law, Covid-19 and Equality working group, we have had and are planning several conferences on Covid and Equality during 2021.
-We are also starting a book project which will address Covid-19, #MeToo and Black Lives Matter.
+I am co-editor for Sage's International Journal of Discrimination and the Law.
+I am also a co-editor for a multi-volume encyclopedia om equality to be published by Edgar Elgar 2026.
+I am also co-director for the Berkeley Center on Comparative Equality & Antidiscrimination Law ditigal justice working group.

-My most recently published book was the result of my most recent research project, Workers, Collectivism and the Law: Grappling with Democracy - A Comparative Legal Study of the United Kingdom, Germany, Sweden and the United States, was published by Edward Elgar Publishing in the fall of 2018.
+My latest reserach project, Workers, Collectivism and the Law: Grappling with Democracy - A Comparative Legal Study of the United Kingdom, Germany, Sweden and the United States, was published by Edward Elgar Publishing in 2018.

 Research Financing

-Together with Prof. Cecilia Magnusson Sjöberg, we have completed in 2017 the project, Employment law, copyright and privacy protection concerns as raised by teaching in digital environments, which was granted SEK 5.3 million by the Stiftelsen Marcus och Amalia Wallenbergs Minnesfond in 2012.
+Prior to the HRjust project named above, I together with Prof. Cecilia Magnusson Sjöberg, in 2017 completed the project, Employment law, copyright and privacy protection concerns as raised by teaching in digital environments, which was granted SEK 5.3 million by the Stiftelsen Marcus och Amalia Wallenbergs Minnesfond in 2012.
 The final book, The Wired World of University Teaching – Legal Challenges, was published by Ex Tuto in the summer of 2017.
 I was responsible for the policy section in the seventh framework EU research project, FamiliesAndSocieties - Changing families and sustainable societies: Policy contexts and diversity over the life course and across generations (€ 6.5 million during 2013-2017), which report also came out in 2017, familiesandsocieties.eu.
 I was also a researcher in the EU project ADPOLIS – Antidiscrimination policies successfully implemented.
 The project dealt with the success factors of policies against racial or ethnic discrimination that are already implemented in European cities amd was completed in the spring of 2018.

 I have been a National Reporter several times, two of my favorite being EU projects within central labour law (the right to strike and the mandate of the union) administered by CGIL, an umbrella labour organization in Rome.
 I have also been a researcher in another seventh framework EU project, RECWOWE (2006-2012), Reconciling Work and Welfare, www.recwowe.eu.